MattBastos/delivery-app/README.md

 - A Full-stack beverage delivery application.

-- In this application we have three flux: customer, seller and administrator.
+- In this application we have three fluxes: customer, seller and administrator.

 - In the customer flux is possible to buy products and see the status of the order.